adityakr09/rag-document-qa/README.md

 # 📄 RAG Document Q&A API

-Upload any PDF and ask questions about it — powered by LangChain, ChromaDB, and Groq Llama 3.
+Upload any PDF and ask questions about it -- powered by LangChain, ChromaDB, and Groq Llama 3.

 Built by **Aditya Kumar** | [GitHub](https://github.com/adityakr09) | [LinkedIn](https://linkedin.com/in/aditya-kumar-O1)

+## 💻🔴 Live Link

+---

 ## 🏗️ Architecture